WeaveCraft/IceCubey/README.md

 # IceCubey
-Finance tracker using Blazor server with Syncfusion
+Finance tracker using Blazor server with Syncfusion.